craignicholson/docker-quickstart/cheetsheet.md

 do this from the manager

-## Which package should be installed to manage the Docker0 interface?
+## Which package should be installed to manage the Docker0 interface

 REVIEW

 - UBUNTU bridge-utils
 - Centos we use net-utils...

-## Export an image to a tar file

-A tar archive containing all image layers and tags

-> docker save -o http-latest.tar httpd:latest

-## Information about global service.
+## Information about global service

 REVIEW